Tuhin108/Plant_Disease_Prediction_Model/README.md

+Hi, I am Tuhin Kumar Singha Roy a Student of CSE(AIML) from MCKVIE.
+I Applied for Internship at "Internship presented by Edunet Foundation, in collaboration with AICTE & Shell"

+### The Problem Statement is to "Develop a CNN-based model capable of detecting and classifying plant diseases from images of leaves of various crops such as apples, cherry, grapes, and corn.
+The model should accurately identify both healthy and diseased leaves while predicting the specific type of disease.
+This system will aid in precision agriculture by enabling early detection and effective disease management."

+# My Model Scores-
+Loss     :  0.2398904711008072
+Accuracy :  0.9207830429077148
+Precision  :  0.9328401684761047
+Recall :  0.9113931059837341

+The DATASET Used is - https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data?select=New+Plant+Diseases+Dataset%28Augmented%29

+# If you want to check the working model then use the data of diseases mentioned of the Dataset.

+## Link of the website - https://tuhin-plant-disease-prediction-model.streamlit.app/

 # Plant Disease Prediction Model
+#Model

 I have developing a Convolutional Neural Network (CNN)-based deep learning model as part of my internship, focusing on precision agriculture.
 The project aims to detect and classify plant diseases from high-resolution images of crop leaves, including apples, cherries, grapes, and corn.